 The Department of State requires one recent photograph of the applicant to be submitted with the application packet.

 Photograph must be 2x2 inches in size.
 The image size from the bottom of the chin to the top of the head should be between 1 inch and 1 3/8 inches.
-They may be in color or black and white.
+They must be in color.
 They must be full face, front view with a plain white or off-white background.

 Dark glasses or nonprescription glasses with tinted lenses are not acceptable unless required for medical reasons.
 A medical certificate may be required to support the wearing of such glasses in photographs